NCAR/climate-primer-water/doc/ch3_baselines.rst

 conditions. **Maintenance and calibration needs:** These instruments require regular maintenance and calibration to ensure accuracy.
 This can lead to data gaps that degrade the reliability of any dataset based on consistent measurements.
-Ideally, quality control records would be kept and available for quality confirmation. **Limited range:** A single weather gauge provides data only for its immediate location; while this is also considered a strength, this does require siting of multiple gauges to get a comprehensive view of weather over a larger area, if required.
+Ideally, quality-control records would be kept and available for quality confirmation. **Limited range:** A single weather gauge provides data only for its immediate location.
+While this is also considered a strength, it does require siting of multiple gauges to obtain a comprehensive view of weather over a larger area, if required.
 See figure below of the density of rain gauges used for observation quality control of the U.S. National Centers for Environmental Prediction Multi-Radar Multi-Sensor (MRMS) system (Zhang